 If your folder name is Wedding Pics, the clips are assigned the names Wedding Pics-001, Wedding Pics-002, and so on.

 Adds a timestamp to the filename the camcorder assigns.
 The timestamp is the current date and time - the date and time on which the movies were transferred to your computer.

-If you don’t intend to use all the files you add, you can delete them from the Project Assets panel.
-Deleting files from the panel doesn’t delete them from your hard drive.
+If you don’t want to use all the videos you added, you can delete them from the Project Assets panel.
+Deleting a video from the panel doesn’t delete it from its original location.
 This practice is recommended for large VOB files.

-You can add these clips to Adobe Premiere Elements by dragging them from Windows Explorer to the Quick view/Expert view timeline.
+You can add these clips to Adobe Premiere Elements by following the procedure mentioned in Add media from file and folders.

 For WDM devices, make sure that your device is connected with your system and working properly.